 For a receiver to be able to connect to you, something known as port forwarding is required.

 There are two ways to send a file through Textual:

 The first way is to right click (or control click) the nickname of the user you wish to send a file to.
-In the menu that appears, browse to the submenu labeled Client-to-Client.
-From within this menu, select the item Send file….
+In the menu that appears, browse to the submenu labeled Client-to-Client and click the item labeled Send file….

-Alternatively, dragging any file on top of a nickname on the user list of a channel will send a transfer request.
+Alternatively, dragging any file on top of a nickname on the user list of a channel will begin a transfer request.

 Sending and receiving files between yourself and other users of Textual is supported on native IPv6.
-Support for it on other IRC clients is currently limited so it may not work if a file transfer is attempted with a user that is not on Textual.
+Support for this with other chat clients is currently limited so it may not work if a file transfer is attempted with a user that is not on Textual.

 Textual only provides support for native IPv6.
 IPv6 tunnels are not supported due to networking difficulties.